 Hello there, today we are talking birthdays.
-Birthdays mean cake – lots of it.
+Birthdays mean cake, lots of it.
 Shared amongst family and friends in a celebration of us getting another year older.
-Yeah, I hear you – cakes could also be seen as a comfort food, for those of us notching up the years!
-Yet when I was younger, every year for my birthday I would ask for a Black Forest Gateaux.
+Yes, I hear you, cakes could also be seen as a comfort food, for those of us notching up the years!
+When I was younger, every year for my birthday I would ask for a Black Forest Gateaux.
 Especially as the best part was having a slice for breakfast, the day after my birthday.
 Ooh it tasted so good and my love for this dessert inspired me to make these Black Forest Cupcakes.

 Also I have added my own little twists, but the basic components stay the same; lighter than light chocolate sponge, dark cherries in glorious deep ruby syrup and a mascarpone cream topping.
 Have I got your attention now?